ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 ]>>
 ~~~

-The Holder MAY also fetch a nonce from the Verifier to prevent replay.
+The Holder MAY fetch a nonce from the Verifier to prevent replay, or obtain a nonce acceptable to the verifier through a process similar to the one described in draft-ietf-httpbis-unprompted-auth-12.

 Finally, the Holder generates a Selective Disclosure Key Binding Token
 (SD-KBT) that ties together any disclosures, the Verifier nonce and target